shaadclt/Ed-Tech-Company-QA-Assistant/README.md

 streamlit run main.py
 ```

-2. Create the Knowledge Base
+2. Create the Knowledge Base:
 To create the knowledge base from a CSV file, click the button Create Knowledgebase

-3. Ask a Question
+3. Ask a Question:
 Enter a question in the Streamlit interface, and the assistant will provide a contextually accurate response based on the loaded knowledge base.

 ## Project Structure